Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: SAMPLE SELECTION

 We will first briefly summarise the papers which have both Tc-yes and Tc-maybe stars, with a few different approaches to classifying stars as intrinsic. \cite{van_eck_henize_2000a} and \cite{van_eck_henize_2000b} analysed a sample of S stars from the Henize catalogue of S stars \citep{henize_sstars_1960}, and classify them as intrinsic or extrinsic.
 Their intrinsic classifications are based on either the Tc detections in \cite{van_eck_jorissen_tc_1999}, or with a multivariate classification scheme which uses an unsupervised clustering algorithm taking into account parameters of radial velocity measurements, UBV and IRAS K \& [12] photometry, and low resolution spectroscopy (see paper for full details). \cite{yang_infrared_2006} classify intrinsic and extrinsic S stars using colour-colour diagrams with 2MASS, IRAS and MSX photometry, such as those in \cite{jorissen_tc_1993}, \cite{chen_irsstars_1998} and \cite{wang_chen_nir_2002}.
 Both of the above two classifications are used in \cite{guandalini_infrared_2008}, and are carried through to the \cite{chen_infrared_2019} sample of known intrinsic S stars.
 We finally include the intrinsic S stars that were newly classified in \cite{chen_infrared_2019}, which also makes classifications based on colour-colour diagrams with 2MASS, WISE and IRAS photometry.
 From this sample, Hen 4-255 was corrected to Hen 4-225, and DR CMa to DK CMa using their GCSS numbers.

-We also cross-match with the samples of \cite{uttenthaler_interplay_2019} and \cite{shetye_s_2018,shetye_observational_2019,shetye_s_2021} which limit their sample to AGB stars that have confirmed Tc measurements in the literature.
-From the Tc-rich stars in \cite{uttenthaler_interplay_2019}, we also include those with spectral types MS and M. \cite{uttenthaler_interplay_2019} also has a comprehensive list of references to the Tc measurements of the sample from the literature.
+We also cross-match with the samples of \cite{uttenthaler_interplay_2019} and \cite{shetye_s_2018,shetye_observational_2019,shetye_s_2021} which limit their sample to AGB stars that have confirmed Tc measurements in prior work.
+From the Tc-rich stars in \cite{uttenthaler_interplay_2019}, we also include those with spectral types MS and M. \cite{uttenthaler_interplay_2019} also has a comprehensive list of references for the stars with Tc measurements.
 The sample from \cite{shetye_s_2018,shetye_observational_2019,shetye_s_2021} all have reliable Tc measurements from high-resolution spectra, with additional estimates of stellar parameters such as T$_{\text{eff}}$, surface gravity log g, metallicity ([Fe/H]), C/O and [s/Fe]\footnote{$[A/B] = \log_{10}(A/B)_{\text{surf}} - \log_{10}(A/B)_{\odot}$, where $(A/B)_{\text{surf}}$ is the number ratio of elements A and B at the stellar surface and $(A/B)_{\odot}$ is the solar number ratio.}.

 After crossmatching between all samples above, we are left with a total of 518 stars.
 For most of the stars, we have adopted the Tc detection classifications from \cite{uttenthaler_interplay_2019} as the most up to date, except for the stars in the \citeauthor{shetye_s_2021} papers.
 We remove some stars that have since been reclassified as Tc-poor based on reevaluations of spectra: these are V530 Lyr and HD 63733 from \cite{shetye_observational_2019}.
 Interestingly, L$_2$ Pup may also instead be an extrinsic S star, based on new measurements of Tc, which would be consistent with its very low luminosity \citep{uttenthaler_l2pup_2024}.